UPPER SCHOOL

 COURSE REGISTRATION PHILOSOPHY

-• Consider strengths and seek out appropriate challenges
+• Build upon their strengths and seek appropriate academic challenges.

 COURSE REGISTRATION PERIOD